What is the difference between prepaid funerals, funeral bonds and funeral insurance?

 The risks:

-Interest rates on funeral bonds are typically modest.
+Interest rates on funeral bonds are typically low.
 Your bond may not keep pace with funeral price inflation if you hold it for decades.
 The bond is also not free of administration fees from the bond provider.
-If the amount you invest exceeds the allowable limit, the whole bond is assessed as an asset for pension purposes, not just the excess.
+If the amount you invest exceeds the allowable limit, the whole bond, not just the excess, loses its exempt status and is assessed as an asset for pension purposes; see the Social Security Guide on exempt funeral investments for how this is applied, or confirm the exact treatment with Services Australia before committing funds.

 Who it suits: Pensioners who want to protect their pension entitlement while setting aside funeral funds.
 Anyone who wants a capital-guaranteed product without committing to a specific provider or service type today.